-Women take care of their families by taking care of themselves.
+We take care of our families by taking care of ourselves.

 Health and safety are basic rights – as is the freedom to define our own path.